A World Heritage Site with Historic Monuments, Museums, and Stunning View

 English-speaking wine experts will introduce you to the wines and wine regions of Hungary.

-First inhabitants moved up here in the 13th century after the devastating Mongol attacks.
+The first inhabitants moved up here in the 13th century after the devastating Mongol attacks.
 The Castle District’s Golden Age started when the Royal Court moved here.

 During the 15th century, under the rule of King Matthias, Buda became one of Europe’s most influential cities.